mal/docker-for-mac-host-bridge/README.md

 A script to perform most of the steps above can be found [here][script].
 Unfortunately the warning regarding step seven still applies.

+There are several customisable [options][opts] which are managed by environment variables.
+The most noteable of which is `DOCKER_TAP_NETWORK` which names the network to be created.
+It defaults to `tap`.

 [script]: /install.sh
+[opts]: /install.sh#L83-L88

 ## Uninstall